Page shortcuts & links:

 Q1.
 What do the front panel Light (LED) flashes mean?

-A. The table below describes the DVR’s front panel status LED.
+A. The table below describes the DVL/DVR’s front panel status LED.

 Operation